Holiday rentals in Castleton

 Other great holiday rentals in Castleton

-Groom's Cottage Castleton Derbyshire
+Milkmaid's Cottage Castleton Derbyshire

 The Stanage Edge Shepherd's Hut

-All About Castleton
+All about Castleton

 In Hope Valley, wedged between two mountains — the Dark Peak to the north and the White Peak to the south — Castleton is one of the Peak District’s most popular villages.
 Not far outside of Manchester, the Peak District encompasses several villages as well as a national park featuring limestone valleys, gritstone ridges, and moorland plateaus.
 Just a few miles away from Castleton is Mam Tor (Mother Hill), the highest peak in the district at over 500 metres.